 We at FCA remain vigilant in our efforts to ensure that the Farm Credit System, including Farmer Mac, remains financially sound and focused on serving agriculture and rural America.
-We will continue our commitment to excellence, effectiveness, and cost efficiency and will remain focused on our mission of ensuring a safe, sound, and dependable source of credit for agriculture and rural America.
+We will continue our commitment to excellence, effectiveness, and cost efficiency and will remain focused on our mission of ensuring that System institutions and Farmer Mac are safe, sound, and dependable sources of credit for agriculture and rural America.
 Our budget proposal identifies our goals and the performance measures we have developed to help ensure that we efficiently and effectively use our resources.
-It is our intent to stay within the constraints of our FY 2019 budget as presented while ensuring we attract and retain the staff needed to accomplish our mission.
+It is our intent to stay within the constraints of our FY 2020 budget as presented while ensuring we attract and retain the staff needed to accomplish our mission.
 We will continue our efforts to be good stewards of the resources entrusted to us.
 We are proud of our record and accomplishments.

-1 All references to time periods and fiscal years refer to the federal government's fiscal year, not Farmer Mac's fiscal year, which corresponds to the calendar year.
+1All references to time periods and fiscal years refer to the federal government's fiscal year, not Farmer Mac's fiscal year, which corresponds to the calendar year.